soni2213/cricket-backend/README.md

 6 hrs

 ### Assumptions made
-1. team winning toss always will bat first.
+1. team winning the toss always will bat first.
 2. there are max of 20 overs per team (configurable as a constant in match model)
 3. match status updates (eg. toss, scheduling, completion etc) are supposed to be handled via specific API calls.
 No assumption on wickets falling or ball throws are made in codebase.
 4. We are using user auth just for authentication, and are not maintaining the same in database transactions.